opendr-eu/opendr/docs/reference/human_model_generation.md

 - **imgs_rgb**: *list, default=None*\
 List of images of type *engine.data.Image*.
 These images will be used as input.
 At the current release, the list's length must be 1.
 - **imgs_msk**: *list, default=None*\
-List of images of type engine.data.Image.
-Those images will be used as masks, depicting the silhouette of the portrayed human.
+List of images of type *engine.data.Image*.
+These images will be used as masks, depicting the silhouette of the portrayed human.
 At the current release, the list's length must be 1.
 - **obj_path**: *str, default=None*\
 Specifies a path for saving the generated 3D human model in OBJ format.
  - **extract_pose**: *bool, default=False*\